 VyprVPN is a Netflix Customer’s Best Friend, But Not for the Reason You Might Think

 Late last week, TorrentFreak reported that Netflix is cracking down on VPN users.
-They claimed Netflix was bowing to pressure from the movie studios and trying to curb instances of people around the world using a VPN to access Netflix content that is only available in the USA.
+They claimed Netflix was bowing to pressure from the movie studios and trying to curb instances of people around the world using a VPN for Netflix content that is only available in the USA.
 Many journalists saw the TorrentFreak article and ran with the story.

 We were skeptical about TorrentFreak’s report from the outset.
 They published their article after talking to only one VPN provider.
 The blocking of VPN services was limited to Netflix’s Android app, and was apparently temporary.
 It took a few days, but Netflix finally confirmed our skepticism and debunked the TorrentFreak story.